Purpose:

 - Replace

-with the recipient’s email. - Replace
+admin@example.comwith the recipient’s email. - Replace

-with the sender email (must matchssmtp
+server@example.comwith the sender email (must matchssmtpconfiguration).

 - Replace